Patience and Persistence Succeed In DCF Dependency Cases

 If you are a parent involved in a dependency case, I urge you to call AAA Family Law at (407) 260-6001, and schedule a free consultation.

 The attorney retainer fees for cases involving the Department of Children and Families range between $3,600 and $6,000, depending with their level of complexity.
-Please read Family Lawyer Retainer Fees for more information.
+See Family Lawyer Retainer Fees. for more information on retainer fees.
+Click on Contact Us for a map and directions to the AAA Family Law office.